twnlink/neptune-plugins/README.md

 Copy the following URL to the neptune plugin install page to install AdBlock: `https://twnlink.github.io/neptune-plugins/AdBlock`

+## Fake HiFi
+Fake HiFi tricks the app into thinking you have HiFi, allowing you to get access to lyrics and other HiFi only features.
+NOTE: This does not give you access to higher sound qualities than "Low".

+Copy the following URL to the neptune plugin install page to install AdBlock: `https://twnlink.github.io/neptune-plugins/FakeHiFi`

 ## Discord RPC
 Discord RPC shows the song you're currently listening to on Discord.